eins78/git-o-mat/README.markdown

 I like to do:

-    git clone https://github.com/eins78/autogit.git ~/Scripts/autogit
+    git clone https://github.com/eins78/git-o-mat.git ~/.scripts/git-o-mat
-    sudo ln -s ~/Scripts/autogit/autogit.sh /usr/local/bin/autogit
+    sudo ln -s ~/.scripts/git-o-mat/git-o-mat.sh /usr/local/bin/git-o-mat

-The run the script from cron every minute.
+Then run the script from cron every minute.

+    crontab -e

+    */1 * * * * /usr/local/bin/git-o-mat "/path/to/git/repo"

+On OS X, you can edit the file `is.178.git-o-mat.plist` and the copy it to `~/Libray/LaunchAgents/`.

 It will commit only what you actually save with your text editor, so it won't be really 1 commit per minute.
 But the short intervall makes it more likely to catch renamed files, which happens automatically with git if the content is not also modified since the last commit.

 To make it work with a [GitIt Wiki] in a Dropbox folder (on a remote server) I did: